alvarotrigo/fullPage.js/README.md

 - `css3`: (default `true`).
 Defines whether to use JavaScript or CSS3 transforms to scroll within sections and slides.
 Useful to speed up the movement in tablet and mobile devices with browsers supporting CSS3.
 If this option is set to `true` and the browser doesn't support CSS3, a jQuery fallback will be used instead.

 - `autoScrolling`: (default `true`) Defines whether to use the "automatic" scrolling or the "normal" one.
 It also has affects the way the sections fit in the browser/device window in tablets and mobile phones.

+- `fitToSection`: (default `true`).
+Determines whether or not to fit sections to the viewport or not.
+When set to `true` the currente active section will always fill the whole viewport.
+Otherwise the user will be free to stop in the middle of a section (when )

 - `scrollBar`: (default `false`).
 Determines whether to use scrol bar for the site or not.
 In case of using scroll bar, the `autoScrolling` functionality will still working as expected.
 The user will also be free to scroll the site with the scroll bar and fullPage.js will fit the section in the screen when scrolling finishes.